Werkstatt für Landschafts-

 In detail, this internet presentation contains...

-- a short description of the office
+- a short description of my job history

 - a list of selected projects